Guidelines - Call For Topics and Speakers

-- GWIC does not cover the costs for travel or accommodation of speakers
+- GWIC does not cover the costs for materials or recording for speakers

-- Speakers receive (1) free conference registration ($495 value) to compensate them for their ideas, effort and time
+- Speakers receive (1) free full conference registration to compensate them for their ideas, effort and time

 - All proposals must be submitted through our web portal.
 Do not email proposals.